MrAfitol/DiscordIntegration/README.md

 ### Linux

 1. Run `cd path/to/bot` replacing `path/to/bot` with the path of where the extracted bot is located.
-2. Run `./DiscordIntegration.Bot-Linux`.
+2. Run `./DiscordIntegration.Bot`.
-2.2 Remember to give it permissions with chmod 774 `./DiscordIntegration.Bot`
+3. Remember to give it permissions with `chmod 774 ./DiscordIntegration.Bot`

 ## How configure the execution of game commands through Discord